kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 }
 ```

-### Listening to Account Creation
+### Listening to account creation

-Account creation on the blockchain network can be observed by adding and account creation listener:
+Account creation on the blockchain network, can be observed, by adding create account listener:

 ```csharp
 account.AddAccountCreationListener( this );